• Skip to primary navigation

 • They're the homemade version of your favorite childhood treat!

 Making pop tarts at home is like making little hand pies that you can eat on the go.
-I love that you can use premade dough or you can make your own.
+As a mom and fellow home baker, I love that you can use premade dough or make your own.

 A bite taken out of a raspberry pop tart.